 This beverage is made by blending one cup of brewed Coffee with 1 to 2 tablespoons of oil and another tablespoon of unsalted butter till it turns creamy.

 Yes, it is high in fats and calories; however, bulletproof can be a low-carb meal replacement for breakfast.
+Try this Bulletproof Coffee Recipe for a satisfying and energy-boosting start to your day!

 Conclusion

-If you want to learn and excel in popular fields like Phone Repair, Coffee Brewing, Floristry, and many more, try our Industry Training course today!
+If you want to learn and excel in popular fields like Phone Repair, Coffee Brewing, Floristry, and many more, try our Industry Training today!

 Frequently Asked Questions